GLOBAL MARKETS-Asian shares climb on dovish Fed, but Brexit hurdle looms

 Trump is expected to go ahead with the tariffs, a separate source told Reuters, which could scuttle efforts to end a 17-month long trade dispute between the world's two-largest economies.

-The dollar index .DXY against a basket of six major currencies fell 0.37% to 97.057, briefly touching a new four-month low after Powell it would take a significant pick-up in inflation to cause the Fed to raise rates.
+The dollar index .DXY against a basket of six major currencies fell 0.35% to 97.076, approaching a four-month low reached on Wednesday after Powell it would take a significant pick-up in inflation to cause the Fed to raise rates.

 Traders are also focused on state oil company Saudi Aramco 2222.SE, whose shares surged the maximum permitted 10% above their IPO price on their Riyadh stock market debut on Wednesday, making it the world's most valuable listed company.